Exploratory data analysis

 Related terms: Confirmatory analyses, Data-driven research, Exploratory research

-Drafted and Reviewed by: Jenny Terry, Helena Hartmann, Timo Roettger, Charlotte R. Pennington, FlĂĄvio Azevedo
+Reviewed by: Helena Hartmann, Timo Roettger, Charlotte R. Pennington, FlĂĄvio Azevedo